SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I decide to do it.

-I use Pinkie breath to gauge where her cheek is and pres my lips gently to her fur.
+I use Pinkie breath to gauge where her cheek is and press my lips gently to her fur.

 *I love this.*